Angrones/Glimmer-and-Gloom/README.md

 ```
 - Download the script by clicking on Code > Download ZIP (Pic.
 2).
 Extract it and enjoy.

-## Setting it Up
+## Script Setup
 <img align="right" height="100" src="https://user-images.githubusercontent.com/102916830/198889205-8600019f-fb9e-4985-b967-61c464ac2cfb.png">

 - Open the Glimmer-and-Gloom-master and on the address bar type "cmd", it will bring a Command Prompt with the Glimmer-and-Gloom-master already on it (Pic.
 3).
 - Open Flight Rising > Fairgrounds > Glimmer and Gloom
   - If the game doesn't cover the screen, zoom out.
-Remember to edit the PNGs and the Script's setting as well, check [Confidence & PNGs](https://github.com/HjOtal-1/Glimmer-and-Gloom/edit/master/README.md#confidence--pngs) section for more information.
+Remember to edit the PNGs and the Script's setting as well, check [Confidence & PNGs](https://github.com/HjOtal-1/Glimmer-and-Gloom/blob/master/README.md#confidence--pngs) section for more information.
 - Drag the cmd window to the left or right, it will prompt a thing that will automatically resize the prompt window to be half the screen and let you select the (window to be the) other half.
 - Select Flight Rising and the end result should look like below (Pic.
 4).